vburenin/ifacemaker/README.md

 ```
 $ ifacemaker --help
+Usage:
+  ifacemaker [OPTIONS]

-Options:
+Application Options:

-  -h, --help            display help information
-  -f, --file           *Go source file to read
+  -f, --file=          Go source file to read
-  -s, --struct         *Generate an interface for this structure name
+  -s, --struct=        Generate an interface for this structure name
-  -i, --iface          *Name of the generated interface
+  -i, --iface=         Name of the generated interface
-  -p, --pkg            *Package name for the generated interface
+  -p, --pkg=           Package name for the generated interface
-  -y, --iface-comment   Comment for the interface, default is '// <iface> ...'
+  -y, --iface-comment= Comment for the interface, default is '// <iface> ...'
-  -d, --doc[=true]      Copy docs from methods
+  -d, --doc=           Copy docs from methods (default: true)
   -D, --type-doc       Copy type doc from struct
-  -c, --comment         Append comment to top
+  -c, --comment=       Append comment to top
-  -o, --output          Output file name.
+  -o, --output=        Output file name.
 If not provided, result will be printed to stdout.

+Help Options:
+  -h, --help           Show this help message
 $
 ```